prernaadvani/whatsprernacooking/_posts/2023-01-03-vietnamese-pizza.md

 A popular street food that also makes a quick and easy breakfast dish.

-The recipe that I used is adapted from [Wandercooks]([https://www.onceuponachef.com/how-to/pizza-dough-recipe.html](https://www.wandercooks.com/vietnamese-pizza-banh-trang-nuong/#recipe)).
+The recipe I used is adapted from [Wandercooks]([https://www.onceuponachef.com/how-to/pizza-dough-recipe.html](https://www.wandercooks.com/vietnamese-pizza-banh-trang-nuong/#recipe)).

 ### Ingredients: